Cooling and air conditioning bill assistance.

 Ohio opens up a program in July.
 It is for state residents whose income is within 200% of poverty levels.
 Or aid may be provided to senior citizens or the sick and ill.
 Apply at a community action agency.
 Other assistance may be offered for persons 59 years of age or younger who have a doctor's notice stating that a medical need or condition exists.
 It must clearly state that hot weather could cause their condition to worsen, and that the person needs cooling assistance.
 In these cases Ohio may offer a one-time payment toward an electric bill.
 For a free AC unit, a medical notice is required from a doctor stating that an air conditioner will benefit a household member's health condition.
 Dial 1-800-282-0880 for details on these services.

 Oregon – Call your local community action agency, non-profit or a human service agency.
 Funds are offered during the summer, and crisis utility bill assistance is offered for paying cooling bills, buying fans, or air conditioning equipment.
-Telephone 1-800-453-5511.
+Telephone 503-986-2000 or 1-800-453-5511.

 South Carolina summer assistance runs from May 1 - September 30.
 Income levels are set at 150% of federal poverty levels, with a focus on seniors and the disabled in the state.
 A phone application system is in place too.
 The LIHEAP crisis cooling component will pay for cooling and air conditioning systems, and primarily the repair or replacement of them.
 This really depends on government funding as well.
 Air conditioners and/or fans may be installed in households with vulnerable members.
 803-734-0662

 Texas runs a program from March to November, and is generally for families whose income is 200% of federal government poverty levels.
 Priority is for people with high energy costs in relation to their income, homes with an elderly member, children under the age of six, or disability.
 Also is focus is for those people who are waiting for weatherization.

 Utah provides summer cooling bill assistance in the southern part of the state, and the program runs year round.
 It is a component of the HEAT program.
 Additional monies may be paid for those with a vulnerable member, such as a young child or senior.
-1-877-488-3233
+Call 1-877-488-3233

 Virginia’s summer program usually runs from June to August.
 The applying household must have one member 60 years or over, disabled or a child under 6, and there is an early application period for those who qualify.
 Call your local area agency on aging office, community action agency, or social service office.

 Wisconsin help is only offered to people who have a medical need, and if the state declares a heat emergency.
 When this occurs, or if you are qualified, apply at a county welfare office, community action agencies or a non-profit charitable organization such as the Salvation Army.
 Other services offered in Wisconsin can include a fan, money for a room air conditioner repair/purchase, or counseling.
-1-866-432-8947
+Call 1-866-432-8947